 The one time the small blind has a positional advantage is pre-flop.
 Everyone after the big blind acts before you.
 So then you only have one player the psych out to rob the blinds if the rest of your table is in fold city.
 A decent raise of say 3x the blind if your hand is halfway decent and you can get those few extra chips for yourself.
 And of course, don't forget your pot odds!

-Sometimes people interpret small blind strategy to mean defend your small blind at all costs.
+Sometimes people interpret small blind strategy to mean defending your small blind at all costs.
 But really, you shouldn't.
 Remember you're at a disadvantage here post-flop and play accordingly, especially if there are several people in the pot.

 So if there are quite a few players in the mix and your hand isn't all that strong, fold.
 Thinking about limping in pre-flop?
 That's actually an even worse decision in most instances, because you're not scaring away enough players to decrease the chance of being caught out later on.

 3-bets are an aggressive move.
 But when you're in the small blind, you need to be scrappy to survive.
 You need to reduce the number of players in a hand to increase your chances of winning.
+And that's why they can be an extremely effective small blind strategy.

 And, there's always the chance your 3-bet will cause all the players to fold pre-flop.
 Then you get the pot early on in the hand.
 However, remember that you should really only do this with a strong hand.
 You're still in a pretty disadvantaged spot overall.

-Bet365 Review ⊕ Min Deposit: £5 ⊕ Expiry: 30 days ⊕ Min Odds: 1/5 (1.20)Â
+Bet365 Review » Min Deposit: £5 » Expiry: 30 days » Min Odds: 1/5 (1.20)

-When the fun stops – STOP!
+18+ Worried about your gambling?
+Gamcare - When the fun stops – STOP!